Daniel Holowaty: Professional

-Dan is a new recruit for team "Net Six and Chill" in the Zogsports indoor soccer league.
+Holowaty is a new recruit for team "Net Six and Chill" in the Zogsports indoor soccer league.

 Business

-Although his soccer career could have been long and prosperous, Daniel decided to take his talents to the private sector.
-He started his career with Cardinal Health on June 16, 2014, in Finance supporting the global manufacturing operations team.
-Daniel is currently an Assistant Vice President at Baird in the fixed income trading group, AND A CFA CHARTER HOLDER.
+Although his soccer career could have been long and prosperous, Holowaty decided to take his talents to the private sector.
+He started his career with Cardinal Health on June 16, 2014, in finance supporting the global manufacturing operations team.
+Holowaty is currently an assistant vice president at Baird in the fixed income trading group, and a CFA charter holder.